-The neighbors in the Saylorville neighborhood in Des Moines are middle-income, making it a moderate income neighborhood.
+The neighbors in the Saylorville neighborhood in Des Moines are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 58.4%
+line, this neighborhood has a higher rate of childhood poverty than 61.5%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about